Xijiao line: Route

 All stations are located in Haidian District.

+Rolling stock

+The line uses 31 low-floor 5-segment Hitachi Sirio trams built on license by CRRC Dalian.
+Single vehicles are normally used but can be coupled to form two-car trains when necessary.

 Accidents and incidents

-On 1 January 2018, tram XJ003 derailed after a malfunction when exiting Xiangshan station at 2:36 PM with no passengers on board.
+On 1 January 2018, tram XJ003 derailed after a malfunction when departing from Fragrant Hills station at 2:36 PM with no passengers on board.
 The tram slid down the tracks with its control lever still at traction position after being lifted back on to the tracks later that day.
-Xiangshan station stopped service until March 1, 2018.
+Xiangshan station stopped service until 1 March 2018.

+The involved set XJ003 was taken out of service since the incident and stored in the Bagou Depot.